team-diana/CS-Recruitment-2024-CTRL/README.md

 # [Across The Universe](https://www.youtube.com/watch?v=NLddD6Xf-8g)

-One essential feature of every rover, is the ability to traverse terrain.
+One essential feature of every rover is the ability to traverse terrain.
 Indeed, this is the essential element distinguishing a rover from a probe or from a dishwasher for that matter.
 The more the rover is able to navigate autonomously, the better.

 ## Instructions
 We need you to design a navigation system for a rover so that it can explore an area currently being investigated.